 - All Fairfax Connector buses are wheelchair accessible.

-- Move quickly and carefully to your seat after boarding.
-Public transportation drivers are not required to wait until passengers are seated before they move the bus - they must keep to a schedule.
+- Move carefully to your seat after boarding.
+Public transportation drivers are not required to wait until passengers are seated before they move the bus - passengers should hold on firmly when not seated.

 Paying Your Fare

 There are two ways to pay your fare: a SmarTrip card or cash:

 - Cash: To pay your fare, place your U.S. coins (except pennies) or bills in the farebox when you board.
 Have your money in hand and, if paying a reduced fare, ID card ready (bus drivers are instructed to ask to see ID cards for discounted cash fares) to show the bus operator when you board.
 Bus drivers cannot make change, if you pay more than your fare you will not receive change.
 Fairfax Connector fareboxes do NOT accept pennies.

 If you use more than one bus to reach your destination, use a SmarTrip card to receive a free bus-to-bus transfer within a two hour period and a discount on your fare if boarding from a Metro train.
 No transfers are provided with cash fare payment.

 Exiting the Bus

 - When you are near your destination (about a block away), pull the cord stop bell along the side windows.
 This will signal the driver to stop at the next bus stop.

 - Exit the bus from the rear door and wait until the bus passes to cross the street.
 This helps the boarding process go smoothly and keeps you safe.